abhimanyu7870/SUMMER_OLYMPIC_ASSIGNMENT/README.md

 #### there is also simple pandas one line inbuilt coding which is easy to use
 #### but i use basic logic so that all can understand very easily
 #### after that i also add pandas innbuilt coding below all the basic coding for understanding purpose that what is the use of pandas inbuilt coding
-only one sugession first uu go with basic logic after that pandas inbuilt logic.
+only one sugession first u go with basic logic after that pandas inbuilt logic.

 ### Features in this csv dataset: